 Jesus wanted people to know His Father, but the concept of the Almighty is so far beyond us, that our Savior had to keep His message very simple.
-Like the ants, we too understand “just the smallest inkling” about who God is.
-I believe that’s why Jesus told so many parables—we can easily understand stories about life here on earth.
+Like the ants, we too understand “just the smallest inkling” about who God really is.
+I believe that’s why Jesus told so many parables—people can easily understand stories about life here on earth.

 In the end, the key truth Jesus revealed about the Ancient of Days is how God feels about every one of us.